-The following standard sets the requirements on a table for adults intended for use in a non-domestic environment.
-The requirements include all types of table for non-domestic use:
+requirements include a sets the requirements on a table for adults intended for use in a non-domestic environment.
+The • Dining table Il types of table for non-domestic use: EN 15372:2016 Level 2 Non-domestic furniture - Tables - Strength, durability and safety requirements.